rlankhorst/zip-recipes/src/README.md

 = 4.5.2.8 =
 Get your bug fixes bug fixes, get your bug fixes bug fixes today!

+= 4.5.2.9 =
+Fixes an issue 4.5.2.8 was causing with the plugin updating.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==